json-api/json-api/format/index.md

 }
 ```

-If a relationship is provided in the `links` section of the resource object, its
+If a relationship is provided in the `relationships` section of the resource object, its
 value **MUST** be a relationship object with a `linkage` member.
 The value of this key
 represents the linkage the new resource is to have.